rsp-myc/git-tutorial-start/README.md

 # Git Tutorial
-Example to learn the basics of git
+Example to learn the basics of git.
+The finished state is [tgressly/git-tutorial-finished](https://github.com/tgressly/git-tutorial-finished "GitHub - tgressly/git-tutorial-finished: Finished state of tgressly/git-tutorial-start")

 ## Purpose
 Used for git training